 If you would like to adopt a kitten under the age of 4-6 months old you will be responsible for the neutering and microchipping of the kitten once the kitten is old enough.

 Make a difference and adopt a older cat

-Sadly we do have cats in our care who are over the age of 6 who are often over looked due their age and color, yet all they want is a warm lap to sit on and someone to play with.
+Sadly we do have cats in our care who are over the age of 6 who are often overlooked due their age and colour, yet all they want is a warm lap to sit on and someone to play with.